Edening/Gaia/README.md

 ### The Mother Earth

+> :whale: “Forget not that the earth delights to feel your bare feet and the winds long to play with your hair.”

 ### Virtureality

+> :whale: “Together, No Matter Where You Are.”

 ### The Distributed Web

+> :whale: “Web more Personal, Person more Connected.”

 ### The Digital Nomads

+> :whale: “Love(Living over Earth)”

 ### The Global Villages

+> :whale: “Local Living, Global Reach.”

 ### iTrust

+> :whale: “Trust returns natural, forming a peer-to-peer dynamic network.”

 ### The Ultimate Currency

+> :whale: “Happiness is and ought to be the ultimate currency.”

 ### Entrepreneurship

+> :whale: “Growing is the best way for survival.”

 ### The Practical Idealism

+> :whale: “Action and attitude are the only things that you have control over.”

 ### Biocentrism and Beyond

+> :whale: “We do not know, we cannot be sure, that the real world is good.
+But the world of a great story is somehow good, and we want to live there as often and as long as we can.”

 ### Taoism

+> :whale: “天之道，利而不害；人之道，为而不争。”